lizongying/go-crawler/README.md

   The framework comes with several built-in parsing modules.
 You can choose the one that suits your specific spider's needs to extract the required data from web pages.

-    * Query Selector: [go-query](https://github.com/lizongying/go-query) is a library for handling query selectors.
-You can use the query selector syntax to extract data from HTML by calling the `response.Query()` method.
+    * Css Selector: [go-css](https://github.com/lizongying/go-css) is a library for handling css selectors.
+You can use the css selector syntax to extract data from HTML by calling the `response.Css()` method.
     * XPath Selector: [go-xpath](https://github.com/lizongying/go-xpath) is a library for XPath selection.
 You can use XPath expressions to extract data from HTML by calling the `response.Xpath()` method.